peterorum/rrandom/README.md

 rrandom
 =======
-Display a random word, using react.js, gulp, sass, eslint
+Display a random word, using react.js.

-Words are from the 5,000 word list from [www.wordfreqency.info](http://www.wordfrequency.info/).
+Words are from common words extracted from tweets used in the [https://github.com/peterorum/functal](functal project).

-Todo: flux, sass-lint

 Install
 -------